GroupWorld.net Conference Room Help

 Audio/Video Troubleshooting

-Audio not working at all - if you don't see a red circle light up under your name when you speak, try clicking and holding the mouse button down inside the circle under your name.
-If the circle does not turn red, it means you have answered NO to the 'enable audio' question when logging in so you will either need to log in again (and maybe clear your Groupworld cache if it doesn't ask you the question because you ticked 'always choose this option' - just right-click on the Groupworld icon at the bottom right and choose 'Clear cache').
-If you do see the red light when you click and hold the mouse button down in the circle but you do not see the red bar moving to the right it means your microphone is not working.
-Check your Windows Recording Volume control to make sure your microphone is selected (email us if you need help - we cannot give instructions as it is different for each sound card and operating system).
-You can test in the Windows Sound Recorder (normally in start menu->programs->accessories->entertainment) - if you can record your own voice and play it back in Windows Sound Recorder then the audio should also work in Groupworld.
+Audio not working at all - if you don't see a red circle light up under your name when you speak, try clicking and holding the mouse button down inside the recording circle under your name.
+If the recording circle does not turn red, it means you have not given permission to Groupworld to access your microphone.
+Try reloading the web page.
+If you do see the red light when you click and hold the mouse button down in the recording circle but you do not see the red bar moving to the right it means your microphone is not working.
+Check to make sure that your microphone/headset is plugged into your computer and correctly configured:

-Break-ups - if you hear break-ups in the sound, it can have one of two causes.
-If parts of the speech are missing, it means that the talking user's microphone volume is too low for the automatic recording threshold.
-That user will need to either increase their microphone volume (and maybe tick "mic boost" in the Windows advanced volume control), or else just untick "Auto Transmit Voice" and then click and hold the mouse button inside the circle when they want to speak.
+Audio Break-ups - if you hear break-ups (small gaps) in the sound, it can have one of two causes.
+If parts of the speech are missing, it means that the talking user's microphone volume is too low for the automatic recording threshold or the user is speaking too quietly.
+That user will need to either increase their microphone volume (and maybe tick "mic boost" in the Windows advanced volume control), or else just click and hold the mouse button inside the recording circle when they want to speak.
 If no speech is lost and you simply get pauses in the sound, it means that the packets are getting delayed.
 Check to make sure that you are not using any applications that are using your internet bandwidth (such as file sharing apps), and also make sure you have sufficient bandwidth (see the client system requirements).
+Also note that the audio will get paused on Windows when you are uploading documents (using the 'Upload document' feature), whenever any error or yes/no dialog boxes are on-screen, or when you are dragging or resizing any Groupworld windows such as the chat window.
+Also check to see if any other programs are using excessive cpu time on your computer (press the ctrl+alt+delete keys and bring up Task Manager on Windows, or load Activity Monitor (inside Utilities) on a Mac).
+Sometimes virus checkers and system updates can be using a lot of your computer's resources in the background without it being obvious.

 Video Delays - if you experience very large delays in seeing another user's video (more than a few seconds), it generally means that one of the users has insufficient bandwidth (usually the person sending the video).
 Check the client system requirements for more info.